microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 1. The prospect's request lands as a **lead** in **Dynamics 365 Sales**.
 3. In Dynamics 365 Sales, an **appointment** with **Microsoft Teams** link is created to collaborate with the lead.
 4. In Microsoft Teams, **Viva Sales** sentiment analysis AI is used to review meeting.
+5. In Dynamics 365 Sales, lead get converted to **Opportunity** .
-5. Microsoft Teams channel is used for internal Team collaboration.
+6. Microsoft Teams channel is used for internal Team collaboration.
-6. Customer account information is shared in Teams channel with Viva Sales.
+7. Opportunity information is shared in Teams channel with Viva Sales.
+8. When the opportunity is won in Dynamics 365 Sales, Dynamics 365 Commerce lead converts to **customer**.

 # Components

 -   [Dynamics 365 Commerce](https://dynamics.microsoft.com/commerce/capabilities/) can help retailers to deliver personalized, seamless shopping experiences across physical and digital channels.
 It’s used here by the end consumer to shop online.
 It’s also used by the retail merchandizer to create and activate a coupon code.